EXTERIOR WATERPROOFING TORONTO STARTS AT $100 PER LINEAR FOOT

 10. Finally, the last step in the exterior basement waterproofing process is back-filling without damaging gas lines and underground utilities.

-In conclusion, now when you better understand our verified external/exterior basement waterproofing process; possibly you are ready to take the next step in enjoying a dry and healthy basement.
+In conclusion, to all Toronto home owners; now when you better understand our verified external/exterior basement waterproofing process; possibly you are ready to take the next step in enjoying a dry and healthy basement.
 So, do not hesitate to call us now at

 416-938-5102; or just fill out the form